octopusden/octopus-base/docs/Octopus Developer Guide.md

 ## Additional rules on Python repositories and packages names

 All Python code have to be packaged properly and installable with `pip` routine from `PyPI`.
+Thus have to be labeled with `pypi-package`.
-The way recommended to run high-level code: `python -m <module_name>`
+The way recommended to run high-level code: `python -m <module_name>` The way recommended to run unit-tests: `python -m unittest discover -v`

 - `oc-` prefix on repository name
 - `oc-` prefix on package name